quicwg/multipath/draft-ietf-quic-multipath.md

 If an endpoint receives an initial_max_path_id transport parameter with value 0, the peer aims to  enable the multipath extension without allowing extra paths immediately.

-If an initial_max_path_id transport parameter value that is larger than 2^32-1 is received, the receiver MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+If an initial_max_path_id transport parameter value that is higher than 2^32-1 is received, the receiver MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.